NGOIMBU/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More arrays pointers and strings taak
+More arrays pointers and strings task